Forciu/Tester_Portfolio/README.md

 ## Block Diagram

-[Tested site](https://skleptest.pl/) - The page on which the Test Scenarios are based.
+[Tested site](https://skleptest.pl/) - The page on which the Block Diagram are based.

 ### Block Diagram created in Figma